 This should include the

 1. Records that need to be created.

 2. Procedures that may be impacted by the new instrument and need to be reviewed and amended if required.

 This also needs to include responsibilities for preparing, reviewing, and approving these documents.

 A timetable of events should be established; this can be presented either in tabular form or using a Gant Chart.

 Discuss the steps to be taken to ensure the security of the system.

 The contingency plan is what are you going to do if the equipment fails to meet the specifications.
-With a new instrument from a major supplier this happens extremely rarely.
-Such an event should be carefully investigated with the aim of identifying the root cause and determining an appropriate course of action.
+With a new instrument from a major supplier, this happens extremely rarely.
+Such an event should be carefully investigated to identify the root cause and determine an appropriate course of action.

 A list of terms used together with definitions should be included.